Close all but the current Finder window

 But what if you’d like to change the piece of information that shows first?
 I, for one, prefer to see the date rather than my computer’s name.
 Change the display to Date, however, and the next time you log in, it will be back to the machine’s name.
 As with so many things, all it takes is a little work in Terminal (/Applications/Utilities) to make a permanent change.

 Open Terminal and type this command, or

-(please note that the following is one long line with no breaks):
+copy it (please note that the following is one long line with no breaks):

 defaults write /Library/Preferences/com.apple.loginwindow AdminHostInfo

 Do not press return yet.
 Instead, press the space bar after

 , and then type one of these words:

 , to show the OS X version number